openhab/org.openhab.binding.zwave/doc/kwikset/smartcode888_0_0.md

 ### Parameter 36: Auto-Lock Feature Control

-Enables or disables automatically re-locking of door The configuration parameter 36 uses 2 bytes that will allow the user to get / set the value for the Auto Lock feature and timing for that feature.
+Enables or disables automatically re-locking of door
+<p&gtThe configuration parameter 36 uses 2 bytes that will allow the user to get / set the value for the Auto Lock feature and timing for that feature.
 The first byte will be the enable/disable byte.
 The value of 0 means that the setting is disabled; whereas the value of 1 means that the setting is enabled.
 The second byte will be the timing for the Auto Lock feature and should contain the number of seconds before the Auto Lock will occur.
 The valid values are: 0 (default – 30 seconds), 30, 60, 90, 120, 180.
 For example, setting the auto lock feature for 60 seconds, the two timing bytes should be: 0x003C.
-Sending a set command with the default field set to 1 will cause the control to revert back to its factory default settings.
+Sending a set command with the default field set to 1 will cause the control to revert back to its factory default settings. </p&gt
 The following option values may be configured -:

 | Value  | Description |